kannan-innovates/to-do-list-app/README.md

 - **Edit a task**: Click "Edit" button, modify the text, and click "Save"
 - **Delete a task**: Click "Delete" button to remove the task
-- **View progress**: Check the counter at the bottom to see remaining tasks
+- **View progress**: Check the counter at the bottom to see remaining tasks **Data persistence**: All your todos are automatically saved to your browser's local storage and will be available even after closing or refreshing the page

 ## Project Structure